wanglab-neuro/Orofacial_Collaboration/atlas_project/NeuroGlancer_GUI.md

 # Projects for the NeuroGlancer computing project
+## Milestone 1 - Manual global alignment of reference atlas to new brain
+Load an unprocessed brain.
+Add the reference atlas with affine procedures (translation, rotation, sheer) Translation by "grabbing" any landmark, rotation
-## Milestone 1 - Correction of alignment of reference atlas to new brain
+## Milestone 2 - Correction of alignment of reference atlas to new brain
+Load a brain that has been processed for alignment with the refernce atlas.

-## Milestone 2 - Addition of new annotation by an expert anatomist
+## Milestone 3 - Addition of new annotation by an expert anatomist
+Load a brain.
 Add a new structure, which is labeled as a landmark.
 This is performed by drawing a contour to every relevant section in the stack of brain slices.
 Each successive section shows a shadow version of the previous contour for purposes of aiding the anatomist.